robert/robert.github.com/_posts/2014-07-21-an-engineering-focussed-productivity-system.md

 ### 3. Inbox zero

-At the end of each day, I am always (always) at inbox zero.
+At the end of each day, I am always (always) at <a href="http://www.43folders.com/2006/03/13/inbox-zero" target="_blank">inbox zero</a>.
 But I guess that this is quite easy, since I don’t really get that many emails.
 Unsubscribe to everything you can, and try and ensure that the only messages that make it into your main inbox are those that were written by a human and are addressed specifically to you.
 Filter and archive emails from Github, Sentry, Tddium etc. onto their own separate labels, without marking them as read.
 This effectively gives you different inboxes with different characteristics and levels of priority.
 It allows you to batch-read each type of email, rather than jumping between them.
 Use an <a href="http://gadgetboy.org/archives/2013/10/16/using-gmail-labels-to-manage-tasks" target="_blank">@Action label</a> to mark the emails you actually need to reply to, and blitz through them once/day (or thereabouts).

-[SCREENSHOT]

 In general, do read your emails at the start of the working day.
-There are many posts written about <a href="http://lifehacker.com/5738727/why-you-shouldnt-check-your-email-first-thing-in-the-morning" target="_blank">the holiness of the morning</a> and why you shouldn’t do this, but these all assume that you are spending most of your days being buffeted by the winds of your inbox, and need to carve out morsels of time to think and focus.
+Much is made of the holiness of the morning and how this is a terrible idea that will destroy your entire day, but this assumes that you are spending most of your days being buffeted by the winds of your inbox, and need to carve out morsels of time to think and focus.
 However, if you are an engineer who doesn’t get to spend big chunks of the day focussing and programming already, you have systemic problems that need solving at the root.
 As long as you don’t answer these emails, you trade ~15 minutes (that you will have to spend at some point anyway) in return for being totally up to date when writing your daily Sticky.
 You know in advance if there are any emergent curveballs that you will need to take a look at, and can make immediate course-corrections on the main work you are doing.

 <!--Email at Stripe has a whole load of further intricacies[LINK], but that’s a story for another day.-->